msjarrett/exercises/adventofcode2024/README.md

 of Bazel at Google, so I expect it to be familiar.
 But really, anything that can replace Gradle will just make me happy.
 Gradle is supposed to be so smart and so automatic, but I spend more time fixing broken caches or forcing project refreshes when all I want to do is run something.

+## Puzzle inputs

+Puzzle inputs [are not supposed to be shared](https://adventofcode.com/2024/about) on GitHub.
+I've mostly ignored this in the past, but this time, I went to the effort the make a real downloader.
+Now puzzle inputs are kept in a local cache. `$HOME/aoc_cache/session` should include the session token captured from your logged in AOC cookie.

+## Other Changes

+I stopped with the parse-A-B structure.
+In 2023, it almost never led to any optimization, and just made development more complicated.

+I stuck with `suspend fun` for now.
+I'll find a way to use it... one day.